Possibilistic inferential models: a review: Possibilistic inferential models

 \subsection{Conditional, fixed-data properties}

 While it's natural and important to consider the sampling-based properties of the IM output, an often overlooked advantage of (imprecise) probabilistic uncertainty quantification is that it offers a fully conditional, fixed-data interpretation.
-This angle isn't often treated in the literature on default-prior Bayes, (generalized) fiducial, IMs, etc.
+This angle isn't often treated in the literature on default-prior Bayes, (generalized) fiducial, IMs, etc. Unfortunately, I also don't have the space here for a careful treatment, but see Appendix~\ref{A:conditional}.

-Famously and provocatively, \citet[][p.~x]{definetti.vol1} starts his treatise on probability by saying ``Probability does not exist.''
-What he means is that probability doesn't exist in any non-subjective sense, that probability is a mental construct that depends on one's subjective assessments and judgments.
-He further argues that, while individuals have inherent beliefs, accurately eliciting these degrees of belief is unrealistic.
-Therefore, de Finetti focuses on what individuals {\em do} rather than what they {\em think}, and suggests relating probabilities to prices an agent is willing to pay, or accept as payment, for a ticket that pays \$1 if a given uncertain event happens (or a given hypothesis is true) and \$0 otherwise.
-What mathematical properties should an agent's pricing system satisfy?